 Michal takes the stage at the New York Times Climate Hub

-The debate threw up some interesting ideas, but either way what’s clear to us is that policy will be the factor that makes or breaks our response to the climate crisis.
+The debate threw up some interesting ideas, but either way what’s clear to us at CPR is that policy will be the factor that makes or breaks our response to the climate crisis.
 And we need to act now.
 So across all governments, from liberal democracies to autocratic regimes, our task is to support more efficient and more informed decision-making.
 Watch this space for news about how we’re doing that.